hashicorp/design-system/website/docs/components/form/file-input/partials/guidelines/guidelines.md

 The File Input component uses the native HTML input with `type="file"` under the hood but adds visual styling to match other HDS components.

-## Disabled field

-Disabled inputs can result in confusion and frustration, leading users to question why it’s not working.
-Instead of disabling, consider these alternatives:

-- Include explanatory text or prompts: If you display a disabled file input, explain why it’s disabled and what users need to do to enable it.
-- Use progressive disclosure: Display or enable the file input only when users meet certain conditions (e.g., after completing the necessary information).
-This approach guides users step-by-step and presents relevant options based on their progress.

 ## Truncation